FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 }
 ```

-Similar to the roller intake, the constructor is used to define the motor controller as well as run several related functions.
+Similar to the roller intake, the constructor is used to define the motor controller and it is used to run several related functions.

 1. The first line declares the motor controller.
 A motor controller, has two parameters which are the ID and the `MotorType`.
-For this specific motor controller the ID is set to a constant called `ARM_ID` and the `MotorType` being set to brushless.
-This is because this motor controller is used in conjunction with a NEO motor which is brushless.
+For this specific motor controller the ID is set to a constant called `ARM_ID` and the `MotorType` is set to brushless.
+This is because this motor controller is used to control a NEO motor which is brushless.

 2. `restoreFactoryDefaults()` wipes all settings on the motor controller to its defaults, ensuring that we know exactly what they are and that we can safely change what we want.